goldfirere/singletons/README.md

 Function promotion allows to generate type-level equivalents of term-level definitions.
-Almost all Haskell source constructs are supported -- see the "Supported Haskell constructs" section of this README for a full list.
+Almost all Haskell source constructs are supported -- see the "Haskell constructs supported by `singletons-th`" section of this README for a full list.

 Promoted definitions are usually generated by calling the `promote` function: